FACTBOX-Insurers return part of auto premiums as coronavirus cuts driving

-Most customers will receive a "payback" of 15% of their monthly premium in April and May, the company said.
-AMERICAN FAMILY INSURANCE

-The auto insurer said it would return a total of $200 million to auto insurance customers beginning mid-April.
+AMERICAN FAMILY INSURANCE The auto insurer said it would return a total of $200 million to auto insurance customers beginning mid-April.
 Customers will receive $50 per vehicle covered by their policies, the Madison, Wisconsin-based company said.

-GEICO
+FARMERS INSURANCE Farmers and 21st Century branded auto customers will receive a 25% reduction in April premium.
+The insurer said it has also implemented flexible payment plans and a temporary pause on cancellations.

+GEICO Geico Corp, part of billionaire Warren Buffett's Berkshire Hathaway Inc, said it will offer about $2.5 billion of credits to its 19 million auto and motorcycle policyholders.

-PROGRESSIVE INSURANCE CORP Among the largest U.S. auto insurers, Progressive said it was exploring how to best return some auto insurance premium to customers because of drop in driving during coronavirus pandemic and it expects to have some plans in place soon.
+Among the largest U.S. auto insurers, Progressive said it would be providing about $1 billion to personal auto customers.
+The company will be crediting eligible customers 20% of their April and May premiums.
+STATE FARM

-STATE FARM State Farm is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.
+State Farm is considering how best to take the drop in driving into account and return value to its auto insurance policyholders.
+TRAVELERS COMPANIES INC

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)